Julian22222/PRACTICE/Next_and_NestJS/README_NEXT_B-END.md

 You can call server actions like normal async functions — but only from client components.

-✔ Allows custom UI interactions
+- ✔ Allows custom UI interactions
-✔ No need for <form>
+- ✔ No need for "form" tag
-✔ Ideal for buttons, modals, dropdowns, etc.
+- ✔ Ideal for buttons, modals, dropdowns, etc.

 ✅ 3.
 Calling Server Actions using the “useTransition” pattern